Did you know that Uber Eats delivers some Walmart orders?

-But it turns out that Walmart orders aren’t exactly popular with most Uber Eats drivers.
+But it turns out that Walmart orders aren’t always popular with most Uber Eats drivers.

 Head over to any Uber Eats driver forum to see some VERY strong reactions: